spheredev/neosphere/CONTRIBUTING.md

 Function Conventions
 --------------------

-Function definitions in miniSphere code look like this, with the storage class and return type on a separate line from the function name and parameters:
+Function definitions in Sphere code look like this, with the storage class and return type on a separate line from the function name and parameters:

 ```c
 static bool